 Let’s go back to the first set of questions posed to me.
 I am going to share with you an edited version of what I shared with my friend.
-In true architect form, I answered her question with questions.
+In true architect form, I answered her questions with questions.
 Did you expect anything else?
 Be honest with yourself and your partner or spouse as you embark on spending a lot of money.

 - Custom or Stock? – Could you live with a house from a stock set of plans?
-What if you can’t find what you want when considering such a large investment?
+What if you can’t find what you want when considering such a significant investment?
 At what point is “making a few changes” to a set of plans not worth it because “few” is now too many?

-- Your Best Interest? – If you choose a builder and follow their lead with a house design (i.e. no architect or designer), do they really understand good design or are they just selling what they offer?
-In other words, can they offer unbiased options or do they believe what they have to offer is the best for YOU?
+- Your Best Interest? – If you choose a builder and follow their lead with a house design (i.e., no architect or designer), do they really understand good design, or are they just selling what they offer?
+In other words, can they offer unbiased options, or do they believe what they have to offer is the best for YOU?
 How do they react when different ideas are posed?

-- Design Professional – Are you interested or at least willing to hire an architect and invest maybe 5% to 15% of the construction cost to have a design that serves your evolving family needs for years to come?
+- Design Professional – Are you interested or at least willing to hire an architect and invest maybe 8% to 15% of the construction cost to have a design that serves your evolving family needs for years to come?
 Do you see that as part of the overall investment?

 - Research – Ask around your area for what other people in your circles typically do.
 Is it too expensive to build in your area?
 What does land cost?
 Are you up to making so many decisions in a new house?

 You may see this as 10 questions when I’ve actually asked more than twice that.
-I may have over-generalized at times, but it more important to focus on the questions.
+I may have over-generalized at times, but it is more important to focus on the questions.
 Perhaps I’ve given you something to think of now.
 If you have other questions, please share.
-If I can be of further help or if you would like to take the next step, call me, or call an architect near you for an educated, professional opinion.
+If I can be of further help or if you would like to take the next step, call me or an architect near you for an educated, professional opinion.

 photos are from shadowrave’s stock photo gallery on Stock.Xchng (used under the Standard Restrictions)